Buy a Car From a Dealer (Your Way)

 Experts who buy a car from a dealer CAN get great deals on vehicles, because they know how to play by their own rules and elevate the whole experience.
 Knowing how to achieve both is crucial!

-Everyone knows that when you buy a car from a dealer the traditional way, is a pain.
+Everyone knows that when you buy a car from a dealer the traditional way, it is a pain.

 The first step is identifying the vehicle you want to buy.